What to Bring to Camp

 We strongly recommend campers bring all of their belongings in a backpack.
 Please don't worry if the backpack is heavy — campers don't have to carry it around all day.

-• Sunscreen, labeled with your child's name
+• Sunscreen, labeled with your child's first and last name

 • Campers will reapply sunscreen at approximately 10:30am, 12:30pm, and 2:30pm daily.